Cabin Fever: Patient Zero (2014)

 After a while, the film did get to the gooey bits; zombie-like infecteds out killing people and dying in the process, chewed out lips, infected catfights, death by dildo (it's less silly as it sounds), all of this and more at the last half hour.
 Unfortunately, by around this time I'm nearly bored waiting for something really shocking.
 Yes the gore is top-notch, I'll give the movie that, but I was really hoping to see something a bit different from fragile faces and people vomiting blood.
 We have seen all this already.
 (Could be just saying all this cuz I'm a big fan of Spring Fever, but I'm just saying...)

 Can't diss Patient Zero completely seeing this is just the first half of what will be a back-to-back shot entry to the series.
 The other title, Outbreak, will follow directly from where this one ended so perhaps there could be more in the end?
 I sure hope so.
-For now, I'm barely passing this one; could it had done a better pacing and direction to go with the good gore, I'm sure this fever would had caught a decent amount of fire at least.
+For now, I'm barely passing this one; could it have done a better pacing and direction to go with the good gore, I'm sure this fever would've caught a decent amount of fire at least.

 1 male seen dead from infection